dogweather/forkful/content/en/php/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?
-Capitalizing a string involves modifying the first character of given text to uppercase, ensuring sentences, titles, or proper names start correctly in a dataset.
-Programmers often execute string capitalization for data normalization, improving readability or ensuring consistency in user input or textual data processing.

 ## How to:
 PHP natively supports various functions to capitalize strings, each serving a different purpose.
 Here's how you can use them:

 ### Capitalizing the first letter of a string:
 ```php
 $string = "hello, world!";
 $capitalizedString = ucfirst($string);